 Tash Rabat caravansary

-It sits high at the top of a hill, at a 3500-meter altitude.
-The Tach Rabat caravanserai means “stone fortress" in Kyrgyz, and is located 80 km from Torugart, a sino-Kyrgyz border post, and 90 km away from Naryn.
-This stone building, related to the history of the Silk Road, is surely the largest and best preserved building in Central Asia.
+The caravanserai sits high at the top of a hill in the valley of the same night, almost 3,500 m (11,483 ft) high.
+The Tash Rabat caravanserai, whose name in Kyrgyz means “stone fortress”, is located around 80 km (50 miles) from Torugart, a sino-Kyrgyz border post, and 90 km (56 miles) away from Naryn.
+This stone building, anchored in the history of the Silk Road, is one of the largest and best preserved building in Central Asia.

-The structure of this stone fortress is 20 meters high with a dome in its center.
-The main room provides access to 30 other rooms that once housed travellers.
-A dungeon and a well are also in the building's enclosure.
+The structure of this stone fortress is 20 m (66 ft) high, with a dome in its center.
+The main room provides access to 30 other rooms, that once housed travelers.
+You will also see a dungeon and a well.

 To get to Tash Rabat, take a taxi from Naryn or At-Bashy.
 You can sleep in a yurt put up by the nomad families who spend the warm months in the valley with their cattle.
 It’s also an ideal destination for treks, on foot or on horseback.
 You’ll be able, for example, to hike to the splendid Chatyr Kul Lake.